CommonWealthRobotics/bowler-kernel/design.md

 #### Published Artifacts

-!
-RFC: Refine this
+- Embedded systems we support:
+  - Raspi
+  - Jetson nano

-- A shadow Jar that is cross-platform for desktop-class Windows, macOS, and Linux.
+- Shadow Jars of the kernel and the display that are cross-platform for desktop-class Windows, macOS, and Linux.
-- A shadow Jar for each embedded computer we support.
+- A shadow Jar of the kernel for each embedded computer we support.
-- An image for each embedded computer we support.
+- An image containing the installed kernel and JVM for each embedded computer we support.
-- deb and rpm packages that install the auto-updater for the kernel.
+  - It should come with a systemd service added but disabled.
+- Custom build of IntelliJ with:
+  - Our plugin installed.
+  - IntelliJ's name changed to our name.
+  - IntelliJ's logo changed to our logo.
+  - IntelliJ's splash image changed to our splash image.

 #### Updating

-!
-RFC: Refine this

 - We want to use an auto-updater because there is no cross-platform auto-updating unless we write it ourselves.
   - The IntelliJ plugin should not auto-update.
 We should use the plugin marketplace for that.
   - The kernel and the display can auto-update.
 If the IntelliJ plugin is installed, the auto-updater shouldn't install a version of the kernel that is incompatible with the plugin.
 The auto-updater also shouldn't install a version of the display that is incompatible with the kernel.
   - If the kernel is on another machine than the IntelliJ plugin, we need the ability to remotely update the kernel.

-#### Installing on Embedded Systems

-- If the user doesn't or can't use one of our images for their embedded system, they should be able to run a script that configures the kernel to start as a systemd service or whatever is relevant to their operating system. !
-RFC: Refine this
+  - Constraint: An embedded kernel may not have internet access (local network only)

+### Miscellaneous

+- !
+RFC: I want to look into whether we can run the kernel inside a Docker container and still have it performantly interface with hardware and with the display.
+This would be great for security.
+If we do this, we would also offer an option to run the kernel outside of a Docker container.

 ## Non-Functional Requirements